piesauce/piesauce.com/_posts/2017-01-01-Style_Transfer1.md

 The above image is a demonstration of image style transfer - the input image is rendered in the style of Monet, Van Gogh, Cezanne, and Ukiyo-e.

-Image credits - Zhu et al, [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/pdf/1703.10593.pdf).
+Image credits - Zhu et al., [Unpaired Image-to-Image Translation using Cycle-Consistent Adversarial Networks](https://arxiv.org/pdf/1703.10593.pdf).

 **Applications**